 This may happen if you are using a CO2 gas tank.
 Because CO2 creates great pressure when you allow a high-speed firing.
 If any situation the gas leak that can cause from broken gas insert seal or ASA is not screwed correctly.
 Most of the time, a bad O-ring is the main issue for the gas leak.
 You can quickly fix it by changing it with an intake O-ring.
 If you do not know how to install it, then contact your local shop or in the field, they will fix it for you.

-Right to it, owning the best paintball tank will make your game more excited and enjoyable.
+Right to it, owning the best paintball tanks will make your game more excited and enjoyable.
 Remember, it is not a hobby, so you need to take proper care of your paintball tank.

 As well as you do not need to be a pro to keep your tank safe.
 With the aforementioned product review guides, I provided all well-information and guides for choosing the best tanks, which is not only lightweight and manageable but also affordable for every level of player.